-- 37. The Commission agrees to work with the Partners in the production of a Development Plan in annex 1 and 2. - 38.
-The Commission and Scottish Water will limit their resource commitments to the Development Plan in each of the five years of it running.
-Focusing on maintaining the existing infrastructure.
-The Development Plan will indicate which developments the Commission and/or Scottish Water are content for the burden of maintenance to rest with them.
-Poorly worded and only serves to underline fc's lack of interest in this project. - 39.
+- 37. The Commission agrees to work with the Partners in the production and delivery of the a Development Plan in annex 1 and 2. - 38.
+The Commission, and Scottish Water, and other Partners will have the right to limit their resource commitments to the Development Plan in each of the five years of it running.
+FCS commitments will Focusing on maintaining the existing infrastructure.
+The Development Plan will indicate which developments the Commission and/or Scottish Water are content for the burden of maintenance to rest with them. - 39.
 For the existing infrastructure highlighted on map 1 and 3 and new facilities in the development plan where the Commission has indicated it supports the development it will limit Commission resources on an annual basis, with no assumption on carrying resources between financial years running 1st April to 31st March.
-This will be the total resource for all activities related to the access and recreation maintenance on site and contribution to the Partnership and Development plan.
+Unless otherwise agreed this will be the total resource for all activities related to the access and recreation maintenance on site and contribution to the Partnership and Development plan.
 This assumes and includes a limit on staff time.
-Can we have some clarity on what you are actually saying here?

-Comment: Oh no!
-Agrees to work with the partners to IMLEMENT the Development Plan

-Comment: The existing infrastructure comprises a toilet and carpark and 5km of trail - that's it then?

-Comment: This needs to be nailed down.
-FCS and other partners should contribute annually to a pot of cash, the money should be index linked, ring fenced and carried over.
-The cash should be held by a banker.
-There should be clearly defined parameters for disbursing the cash to maintain the infrastructure.
-Any additional revenues such as café, car parking etc should be added to the pot.
+Comment [J14]: Should all PR be communicated to Partnership prior to issue to ensure this happens?

+Comment [J15]: Presumably FCS may decide to allocate additional resources for specific projects or activities that it considers appropriate?

-- 40. The cash contribution each year will be on a net cash cost what does net cash cost mean? basis to allow for any access or recreation developments that attract income for the Commission, to be used in the on-going revenue funding on the site. - 41.
-The annual Commission contribution will be: - FDM and District Forester time sufficient to attend meetings and oversee the development process.
+40. The cash contribution each year will be on a net cash cost basis to allow for any access or recreation developments that attract income for the Commission, to be used in the on-going revenue funding on the site.

+41. The annual Commission contribution will be:

+- FDM and District Forester time sufficient to attend meetings and oversee the development process.
 This assumes that the total time will not be greater than for comparable management input to other forest blocks.
-Frankly its insulting that this partnership is being given the same standing as a sitka factory, especially given the time and resources other partners have invested.
-Estimated at 1 day per month each. - Forester and other supervision 2-3 days per month total. - One day of ranger time per week. - A net cash contribution for all activities of £10, 000, presume this is index linked?

-Comment: See 39

-- 42. The commission may contribute one off sums by agreement to clearly defined and identified project plans that come from the Development plan for capital improvements. - 43.
-The Commission may also contribute reasonable support costs for the managers from specialists and administration staff from other parts of the business.
+Estimated at 1 day per month each. - Forester and other supervision 2-3 days per month total. - One day of ranger time per week. - A net cash contribution for all activities of £10, 000. - 42.
+The commission may contribute one off sums by agreement to clearly defined and identified project plans that come from the Development plan for capital improvements. - 43.
+The Commission may also contribute reasonable support costs for the managers from specialists and administration staff from other parts of the business. - 44.
+Partners may contribute such cash, staff or volunteer time they chose and agree towards the Partnership and Development plan.
+Their contributions may be limited as follows: - 45.
+Scottish Water

-Comment:

-- 44. Partners may contribute such cash, staff or volunteer time they chose and agree towards the Partnership and Development plan.
-Their contributions may be limited as follows:

-- 45. Scottish Water

-- 46. Stirling Council
+46. Stirling Council

-- 47. North Lanarkshire Council
+47. North Lanarkshire Council

-- 48. CVDG
+We would need to agree the Business Plan and identify projects to enable an allocation to be provided.
+However, staff time/resource may be easier.
+I'll speak to other departments and advise.

+48.CVDG
-- 49. Central Scotland Development Trust

-- 50. AN OTHER contributions

-- 51. To enable further development beyond these commitments any member of the partnership can apply for external funding.
-Before exploring this potential any partner, the Commission or Scottish Water must have the agreement of the partnership at a Management Group meeting.
-The final version of the bid documentation will be submitted to all of the partnership to review and agree as per the approval process above before being sent to the funding body.
-We must have a mechanism to fast-track these past the FCS board because presumably they will want to know about it when we apply for funding.
+- 49. Central Scotland Development Trust - 50.
+AN OTHER contributions - 51.To enable further development beyond these commitments any member of the Ppartnership can apply for external funding.
+Before exploring this potential any Ppartner, the Commission or Scottish Water must have the agreement of the majority Ppartnership at a Management Group meeting.
+The final version of the bid documentation will be submitted to all of the Ppartnership to review and agree as per the approval process above before being sent to the funding body. - 52.
+The Commission agrees to open up commercial opportunities in the Forest by way of leases, contracts, permissions, licences or other agreements, as appropriate, which will be made available under standard operating terms and conditions.
+This will include